Orinoco: Economic activity

-El Florero iron mine

 In 1926, a Venezuelan mining inspector found one of the richest iron ore deposits near the Orinoco delta, south of the city of San Felix on a mountain named El Florero.
 Full-scale mining of the ore deposits began after World War II, by a conglomerate of Venezuelan firms and US steel companies.
-At the start in the early 1950s, about 10,000 tons of ore-bearing soil was mined per day.
+In the early 1950s, about 10,000 tons of ore-bearing soil was mined per day.

-Tar sands

-The Orinoco River deposits also contain extensive tar sands in the Orinoco oil belt, which may be a source of future oil production.
+The river deposits contain extensive tar sands in the Orinoco oil belt, which may be a source of future oil production.